 - All content is taught through pictures, cartoons and diagrams. - If you have any concerns about what your child will learn please speak to your class teacher.
-Due to Jigsaw copyright restrictions, we are not allowed to print out or email lesson content, however there is information on the school website and, upon request, your class teachers can send out year group overviews to parents via Seesaw.
+Due to Jigsaw copyright restrictions, we are not allowed to email lesson content or let you take a printed copy home, however your class teacher can show you the resources in person OR we now have our new Jigsaw Parent Access where you can see all of your child's lessons online.
+To see this please speak to your class teacher.
+There is also information on the school website and, upon request, your class teachers can send out year group overviews to parents via Seesaw.